-Continuous tones are dot based (or pixel based) images.
-These types of images are used for the web, or gray scale, four-color process and duotone printing.
-When using continuous tones dot (or pixel) resolution plays an important role.
+Continuous tones are dot-based (or pixel-based) images.
+These types of images are used for the web, or printing in gray scale, four-color process and duotone.
+When using continuous tones, dot (or pixel) resolution plays an important role.
 72 ppi (pixels per inch) is ideal for web use while 300 dpi (dots per inch) is ideal for printing.
-When continuous tone images are enlarged, the resolution of them proportionately reduces.
+When continuous tone images are enlarged, theie resolution proportionately reduces.
 This is where the term “Low Res.” (or low resolution) comes from.
 If you have ever had your printer tell you that your images are too low res. for quality printing, this is what they are talking about.
 When you print an image that is low in resolution this will result in printing that is blurry or heavily pixilated.

 In this section we will be displaying examples of poor quality and/or low resolution continuous tone images, which we recreated in Adobe Illustrator to become high quality vector images.
 Consider choosing Sharkey Graphic Solutions for your vector graphic needs.